Apexline

 iOS Universel / Utilitaires

 Apexline is the offline flight computer for model rocketry.
-Whether you fly Estes kits with the kids, chase a target altitude for a contest, or build your own designs, Apexline answers the questions that matter on the launch field - how high will it go, which ejection delay should I use, will it fly straight, and what chute do I need - all without an account, ads, or an internet connection.
+Whether you fly Estes kits with the kids, chase a target altitude for a contest, or build your own designs, Apexline answers the questions that matter on the launch field — how high will it go, which ejection delay should I use, will it fly straight, what chute do I need, and is this launch-day setup inside a safer planning range — all without an account, ads, or an internet connection.

 HOW HIGH WILL IT GO?